cristiam86/nft-delegation-system/README.md

-# Assignment Title: Smart Contract Development for NFT Delegation System
+# Smart Contract Development for NFT Delegation System
 This challenge consists of the implementation of a NFT delegation system.
 The full description can be found here: [Description of the assignment](assignment_description.md)
 ## Solution Approaches
 To solve the challenge, I have researched three different approaches: